 People once believed that the continents had always been in the same place.
 In the late nineteenth century, this idea came under fire.
 Explorers found indications of a more turbulent past.
 The idea of the continental drift was born, but it took a hundred years before the ultimate proof was delivered.

 Text © Kathelijne Bonne 2020

 By the second half of the nineteenth century, the southern hemisphere of the world was annexed to Europe as colonies.
 Not only colonizers and settlers were sent there, but also scientists, including geologists, for exploration and fieldwork.
 Obviously, the goal was to discover and exploit natural resources.
 Yet these explorers had a second agenda.

 Edward Suess, an Austrian professor of geology, read the publications and made a striking discovery.
 Certain fossil plants described in coal deposits in India looked suspiciously similar to those in South Africa.
 They indeed belonged to the same plant species.
-And not only that, the rocks that surrounded these plants were unmistakably deposited by glaciers.
+And the rocks that surrounded these plants were unmistakably deposited by glaciers.
 Suess, being the specialist of the Alps and glaciers, would not be fooled.

 Were these areas, now separated by an ocean, once connected to each other?
 And was it freezing cold there?